orduno/navigation2/doc/exploration/multi-robot.md

 - What capabilities are needed?

-  - A model for describing and developing a full multi-robot system:
+  - A framework/stack for describing and developing a full multi-robot system:
     - Collective behavior (cooperative, competitive)
     - Robot awareness -- information that each robot has about it's team mates
     - Coordination protocol -- explicit interaction rules.